 Mr. Chairman, I don’t know what the parliamentary rule is on referring to quotes and so forth, and I know that it is not what in our family is called cool, so I am not going to name names.
 But a quick Google search of the new Members of Congress who joined me in this class, the class of 110th, criticized opponents that they defeated for voting to rob the Social Security Trust Fund and spend it on other programs.

 41 .
 CONGRESSIONAL BUDGET FOR THE UNITED STATES GOVERNMENT FOR FISCAL YEAR 2008 — (Senate – March 22, 2007)

 Recently, Senator Kerry and I, as chair and ranking member of the Senate Committee on Small Business and Entrepreneurship, heard small business representatives articulate the success of these incentives.
-However, it is clear that businesses need sufficient lead time to make these investments, reduce risk, and ensure that businesses adopt the most energy efficient infrastructure.
+However, businesses need sufficient lead time to make these investments, reduce risk, and ensure that businesses adopt the most energy-efficient infrastructure.

 This budget must affirm and reflect upon the fact that energy efficiency is the most cost-effective solution to our energy crisis.
 As the former Assistant Secretary for Energy and Energy Efficiency and Renewable Energy and current director of Google’s Climate Change and Energy Initiatives, Dan Reicher, stated to the Finance Committee last month, “Energy Efficiency is the real low-hanging fruit in the U.S. and global economy.

 42 .
 CONGRESSIONAL BUDGET FOR THE UNITED STATES GOVERNMENT FOR FISCAL YEAR 2008 — (Senate – March 21, 2007)

 But more than anything else, the most important part of a pro-growth strategy in my State as schools, colleges, and universities.
 We learned that better schools, colleges, and universities meant better jobs.